How do life insurance payouts work?

 What can cause delays in the pay out?

-Delays can be experienced when claiming the sum assured if the life policy was not placed under trust.
+Delays can be experienced when claiming if the life policy was not placed under trust.
 If the deceased policyholder had made a will, the executor will apply for a Grant of Probate.
 This is a legal document which confirms that the executor has the authority to deal with the deceased person's assets.
 If the deceased policyholder died without the will then they are deemed to have died intestate and again the administrator would apply for a letter of administration also known as a grant.
 This could cause, not only a longer delay in paying the claim, it could mean that the policy proceeds being passed to an unintended beneficiary.
+Learn more about putting your life insurance in trust.

 Who can claim on a life insurance policy when someone dies?

-Joint policy in trust - the lump sum would be paid to the surviving policyholder.
+Joint policy in trust - the pay out would be paid to the surviving policyholder.
 However, half of the value of the sum assured would form part of the policyholder's estate.
 If both policyholders died, the lump sum would be paid to the trustees for either distribution or for use of the lump sum for the benefit of the beneficiary (or beneficiaries) of the trust.

-Joint policy not in trust - the lump sum would be paid to the surviving policyholder.
+Joint policy not in trust - the pay out would be paid to the surviving policyholder.
 However, half of the value of the sum assured would form part of the policyholder's estate.
-If the policyholder died with a will or without a will (intestate), the lump sum would be distributed according to the deceased's will or the rules of intestacy, this could mean that the lump sum would be paid to the beneficiary/beneficiaries that the policyholder had not wanted to benefit from.
+If the policyholder died with a will or without a will (intestate), the lump sum would be distributed according to the deceased's will or the rules of intestacy, this could mean that the pay out would be paid to the beneficiary/beneficiaries that the policyholder had not wanted to benefit from.
 If both policyholders died at the same time, the younger person is deemed to have survived the older person, which in turn would form part of their taxable estate and could be liable to Inheritance Tax (IHT)

-Single policy in trust - the lump sum would be paid to the surviving trustees who would then either distribute or use the lump sum for the beneficiary or the beneficiaries of the trust.
+Single policy in trust - the pay out would be paid to the surviving trustees who would then either distribute or use the pay out for the beneficiary or the beneficiaries of the trust.

-Single policy not in trust - the lump sum would form part of the deceased's policyholder's taxable estate and may be liable for IHT.
+Single policy not in trust - the pay out would form part of the deceased's policyholder's taxable estate and may be liable for IHT.

 Need to make a claim?